Rephonic

 Creative Process

-101 Part Time Jobs is the interviews podcast that unearths the graft and resilience of artists in an uncertain time for music.
+101 Part Time Jobs is the interviews podcast that unearths the graft and resilience in a demanding time for artists.
 Giles Bidder interviews guests about the gumption and work ethic that drives them to create, defying the odds of an ever-changing industry to ensure that the show can go on.
-Guests have included IDLES, KNEECAP, Blossoms, Denzel Curry, Self Esteem, Tim Heidecker, The Last D... more
+Guests have included IDLES, KNEECAP, Blossoms, Denzel Curry, Self Esteem, Tim Heidecker, The Last Dinner Part... more

 Number of ListenersCategories